Displacive quantum critical point in superconducting hydrides: The case of H$_3$S

-In this Letter, we fill this gap by studying the system over a large temperature and pressure range and by analyzing its quantum criticality in the proximity of the ferroelectric transition.
-By path integral molecular dynamics calculations (PIMD) with machine learning interatomic potential (MLIP) trained on density functional theory (DFT-BLYP)\cite{Becke_1988,lee1988development}, we unveil the presence of a ferroelectric quantum critical point (QCP) at 134 $\pm$ 2 GPa belonging to the 4D Ising universality class (Fig.~\ref{fig:phase-diagram}).
-According to our picture, the dome shape of the $T_c$ evolution has a peak falling in the paraelectric Im$\bar{3}$m phase, and it is located in a region of strong quantum fluctuations surrounding the QCP, with superconductivity possibly enhanced by them.
+In this Letter, we fill this gap by studying the system over a large temperature and pressure range and by analyzing its quantum criticality in the proximity of the displacive transition.
+By path integral molecular dynamics calculations (PIMD) with machine learning interatomic potential (MLIP) trained on density functional theory (DFT-BLYP)\cite{Becke_1988,lee1988development}, we unveil the presence of a displacive quantum critical point (QCP) at 134 $\pm$ 2 GPa belonging to the 4D Ising universality class (Fig.~\ref{fig:phase-diagram}).
+DFT-BLYP yield accurate pressures in this range, as verified in Ref.~\onlinecite{Taureau2024} through a comparisons against benchmark quantum Monte Carlo calculations.
+According to our picture, the dome shape of the $T_c$ evolution has a peak falling in the centrosymmetric Im$\bar{3}$m phase, and it is located in a region of strong quantum fluctuations surrounding the QCP, with superconductivity possibly enhanced by them.

 In systems containing light atoms, like $\ce{H_3S}$, nuclear quantum fluctuations play a pivotal role.
 In this work, we use the PIMD formalism to treat nuclear quantum effects (NQE) exactly.
 However, its computational cost increases significantly as the temperature is lowered.
 Therefore, the combination of PIMD with \emph{ab initio} electronic structure methods, such as DFT, to explore the full phase diagram of sulfur hydride is unfeasible.
 Here, to maintain the DFT-level accuracy at a much lower computational cost, we trained a MLIP using MACE\cite{Batatia2022mace,Batatia2022Design}.
 Then, we ran NVT-PIMD simulations at different volumes $V$ and temperatures $T=1/(k_B \beta)$, using the i-PI package\cite{Ceriotti2014} in combination with the generated MLIP.
 Quantum nuclei are necklaces made of $L_\tau$ beads, such that $\beta= L_\tau \, \delta\tau$, with $\delta\tau$ the imaginary time step assuring convergence.
 The simulations are up to 400 ps long, for systems made of $L\times L\times L$ primitive cells with $L \in \{2, 3, 4\}$, necessary for an accurate determination of phase boundaries via finite-size scaling.
 Further details about the PIMD simulations and the MLIP generation can be found in the Supplemental Material (SM)\cite{SM}.